alperozdamar/transport_layer_security_compression/README.md

 # Project Requirements

-In oder to run this project you need install Virtual Box (Oracle), version 6.0.
+In order to run this project you need install Virtual Box (Oracle), version 6.0.

 ## Operating System